DraouiAbdo/DraouiAbdo/README.md

 ### Hi there my name is Abdelghani, AKA Abdo 👋
-#### Associate Professor at CS departement, Ali Kafi University Center, Algeria
+#### Teaching Assistant at CS departement, Ali Kafi University Center, Algeria

 - At University, I teach :
   - Data Structures and Algorithms in C.